-Start by eating a nutrient-dense diet.
+Start by eating nutrient-dense foods.
 Depression and anxiety symptoms are linked to a host of nutrient deficiencies, including magnesium, omega-3 fatty acids, B vitamins, zinc, and folate.12 Supplement if needed with a multivitamin/multimineral.

-I know from experience how easy it is to absorb all the stress and just deal with it rather than taking steps to alleviate it.
+It’s all too easy to absorb all the holiday stress and just suppress it rather than take steps to alleviate it.
 Your heart is in the right place.
 You want other people to have a good holiday!
 You don’t want to let other people down!
 You want to teach your kids the family traditions!
 That’s kind and generous, but it easily tips into martyrdom, resentment, and losing your own joy.

 Give yourself permission to simplify, change, cancel, and otherwise adapt the holidays as needed.
 Eliminating the “optional” stress means that you have more mental space to deal with the stressors that you can’t easily eliminate so you can focus on all the things that are truly wonderful about this time of year.

 Lindsay Taylor, Ph.D., is a senior writer and community manager for Primal Nutrition, a certified Primal Health Coach, and the co-author of three keto cookbooks.

 As a writer for Mark’s Daily Apple and the leader of the thriving Keto Reset and Primal Endurance communities, Lindsay’s job is to help people learn the whats, whys, and hows of leading a health-focused life.
 Before joining the Primal team, she earned her master’s and Ph.D. in Social and Personality Psychology from the University of California, Berkeley, where she also worked as a researcher and instructor.